Christopher is a gamer with a fierce passion for, well, gaming! He is currently in the DeVry Video Game Design and Simulation Program.

-Gone are the days of simply turning the corner and blindly bursting in hopes of bringing down some unlucky enemy.
-(Also gone are most “Rambo” moments when you jump in front of your team-mates to provide more Gung-Ho firepower.)
+Gone are the days of simply turning the corner and blindly bursting in with hopes of bringing down some unlucky enemy.
+(Also gone are most “Rambo” moments when you jump in front of your teammates to provide more gung-ho firepower.)

 2. Stop Running Me Over, I’m Trying to Help You!

-Hey, You.
+Hey, you.
 Tank!
 I know you are big, beefy, important and all… But PLEASE STOP RUNNING ME OVER WHEN IM HEALING YOU!
-Nothing more frustrating than being behind/shielded by a tank while you are constantly healing it… Especially if it is –just- after the force fields have gone down and the army is about to start marching in.
-The tank moves forward a bit, stops, and goes in reverse while rotating your direction aaaaaaaand “Splat” -1 Engineer.
+There is nothing more frustrating than being behind/shielded by a tank while you are constantly healing it… Especially if it is just after the force fields have gone down and the army is about to start marching in.
+The tank moves forward a bit, stops, and goes in reverse while rotating your direction aaaaaaaand splat.
+We lost one Engineer.
 This is generally more prominent with strafing tanks and fast tanks like the lightning or ones with upgraded speed.

-Infiltrator: Sniper-Rifle, Cloaking field, Sonar bullets… Sniping in this game feels very good so don’t be shy about it.
+- Infiltrator: You have a sniper rifle, cloaking field, and sonar bullets.
+Sniping in this game feels very good, so don’t be shy about it.
 The unlockable primary weapons are pretty interesting.
 You CANNOT take any offensive actions while invisible; you must de-cloak before you can attack; this is a common mistake among newbie infiltrators or those new to the class.
 In a nutshell: pick em off from afar, if they get close, go invisible and knife em till they drop!